Alfredo M. Mirandé

 A native of Mexico City and the father of three children, Alfredo Mirandé is Distinguished Professor of Sociology and Ethnic Studies at the University of California, Riverside; he also taught at the Texas Tech University School of Law.
 He received a B.S. in social science from Illinois State University; M.A. and Ph.D. degrees in sociology from the University of Nebraska; and a JD from Stanford University.
 Mirandé was a National Research Council Fellow in ethnic studies at the University of California, Berkeley; a Rockefeller Fellow in sociology at Stanford University.

 Mirandé’s teaching and research interests are in Chicano sociology; masculinity; constitutional law; civil rights; and the relationship among law, race, class, and gender.
-He has published numerous journal articles on sociology, law, and ethnic studies and is the author of nine books, including The Age of Crisis (Harper & Row 1975); La Chicana: The Mexican American Woman (co-authored with Evangelina Enríquez, University of Chicago Press, 1979); The Chicano Experience: An Alternative Perspective (University of Notre Dame Press, 1985); Gringo Justice (University of Notre Dame Press, 1987); Hombres y Machos: Masculinity and Latino Culture (Westview Press, 1997); Rascuache Lawyer: Toward a Theory of Ordinary Litigation (University of Arizona Press, 2011); The Stanford Law Chronicles: ‘Doin’ Time on the Farm’(University of Notre Dame Press, 2005); and Jalos USA: Transnational Community and Identity (University of Notre Dame Press, 2014).
-His book, Behind the Mask: Gender Hybridity in Zapotec Community (a Lambda Literary Award finalist in LGBTQ Studies)published by the University of Arizona Press in Winter, 2017.
+He has published numerous journal articles on sociology, law, and ethnic studies and is the author of ten books, including The Age of Crisis (Harper & Row 1975); La Chicana: The Mexican American Woman (co-authored with Evangelina Enríquez, University of Chicago Press, 1979); The Chicano Experience: An Alternative Perspective (University of Notre Dame Press, 1985); Gringo Justice (University of Notre Dame Press, 1987); Hombres y Machos: Masculinity and Latino Culture (Westview Press, 1997); Rascuache Lawyer: Toward a Theory of Ordinary Litigation (University of Arizona Press, 2011); The Stanford Law Chronicles: ‘Doin’ Time on the Farm’(University of Notre Dame Press, 2005); Jalos USA: Transnational Community and Identity (University of Notre Dame Press, 2014); Behind the Mask: Gender Hybridity in Zapotec Community (a Lambda Literary Award finalist in LGBTQ Studies) published by the University of Arizona Press in Winter, 2017; and Gringo Injustice: Insider Perspectives on Police, Gangs, and Law (Routledge, 2020).

 Mirandé is a member of the California Bar and has a small, largely pro bono law practice, specializing in criminal law and employment discrimination.